AI Call Center for Banking: How Agentic Voice Is Transforming Financial Services Contact Centres

 In partnership: Ciklum × boost.ai

 This is reinforced by changing customer expectations.
-Research shows that even digitally native customers including Gen Z increasingly expect natural, real-time voice interactions when resolving complex issues, rather than navigating fragmented digital journeys.
-In fact, 71%, highlighted that voice remains a critical channel even for the most digitally fluent users.
+Research shows that even digitally native customers, including Gen Z, increasingly expect natural, real-time voice interactions when resolving complex issues, rather than navigating fragmented digital journeys.
+In fact, 71% highlighted that voice remains a critical channel even for the most digitally fluent users.

 Bar chart showing Generation Z customer care preferences, with 71% preferring phone calls and 29% choosing other communication methods